Blair Moody

-Arthur Edson Blair Moody (February 13, 1902 – July 20, 1954), known as Blair Moody, was a journalist and Democratic U.S. Senator from the state of Michigan.
+Arthur Edson Blair Moody (February 13, 1902 – July 20, 1954), known as Blair Moody, was a journalist and Democratic U.S. senator from the state of Michigan.

 Background

 Moody was born in New Haven, Connecticut, the son of Arthur Edson Blair Moody and Julia Downey Moody. and attended the public schools in Providence, Rhode Island.
 He graduated from Brown University with a degree in economics in 1922.
-Moody attended the University of Michigan; he received his A.B. degree in 1949, and his LL.B. degree in 1952.
-He was an instructor in history at the Moses Brown School, a preparatory school in Providence, in 1922-23.
+He was an instructor in history at the Moses Brown School, a preparatory school in Providence, in 1922–23.

 A solid athlete, Moody lettered in football, baseball and track at Brown.
 He also was the heavyweight boxing champion at Brown at one time.
 He was offered a contract by the professional baseball team the St. Louis Cardinals to pitch, but declined.

 Career

 Journalist

 Moody moved to Detroit, Michigan and worked from 1923 to 1951 as a reporter covering Washington, D.C., for the Detroit News, a newspaper owned by his uncle, William Scripps.
 He was a correspondent for Barron's Financial Weekly from 1934 to 1948 and wrote for the North American Newspaper Alliance and the Bell Syndicate.

 Moody was a combat war correspondent in 1944, covering the war in Italy, Africa, the United Kingdom, the Middle East, and Iran.
 He moderated a radio and television program Meet Your Congress from 1946 to 1952.
 He was a foreign correspondent during 1947–1948.